-What are some Beatnik slang terms?
-Actually, the origin of the word “beatnik” - a slang term itself - is instructive to understand from where the entire beatnik subculture and beatnik slang is derived.
+The origin of the word "beatnik" - a slang term itself - is instructive to identify beatnik slang terms and to understand where the entire beatnik subculture and beatnik slang was created.

 The term "beatnik" is derived from the slang term "beat," which was popularized by famous writer Jack Kerouac after the war.
 "Beat" came to mean "beaten down," but Kerouac said that wasn't his intent.